damige/xpsfan/README.md

 xps_fan-original will reenable turbo, allow cpu to max (3.2ghz i7 6560U) and intel gpu up to max (1050mhz for iris 540)

-On testing my laptop will run up to 95c after a few minutes of stresstesting (gaming) running on 1.2ghz makes it 100c and throtting seems to occur.
+On testing my laptop will run up to 95c after a few minutes of stresstesting (gaming).
+Running on 1.2ghz makes it 100c and throtting seems to occur.
-Using a 4 thread cpu stresstest temps are ~65c
+Using a 4 thread cpu stresstest temps are ~65c.

 Normal usage for me temps and performance is fine. (browsing, coding, etc) GPU seems to be the main contributor to the heat, if not using the gpu intensively i have found that the cpu frequency can be set higher (tested ~1.6ghz).